| Peter Upton's |

 sets.

-first three pictures show the box sets available at the start of the 1990s.
+The 1990s started with three re-boxed editions from the earlier range - Club, World Cup, and Grandstand.
+However, the sets were now designed to be sold worldwide, and so no longer had no names on the front of the box.
 The modular construction of the box interiors of these sets allowed "exclusive editions" at certain retailers, with an added team, or a free set of referees etc.

 |